Preparing to Teach

 Remember the Context

-- While some lectures can be used as standalone modules, for the most part your lectures will be framed within a course which has learning objectives and activities.
+While some lectures can be used as standalone modules, for the most part, your lectures will be framed within a course that has learning objectives and activities.
 Be sure every lecture has a clear relationship to the larger course objectives– if it doesn’t, why are you presenting it?
 Follow up with your objectives by providing an activity that displays their understanding of the content

 Designing PowerPoint Presentations